rocketlaunchr/electron-vault-docs/source/index.html.md

 If the file does not exist or has a different md5 hash, the launcher will gracefully exit.
 </aside>

+# Privacy

+PJ Engineering and Business Solutions Pty.
+Ltd. (rocketlaunchr.cloud) does not retain your secrets for any purposes other than creating the launcher application.
+The moment the launcher application is compiled and uploaded for download, your secrets are irrecoverably deleted.

+If you have any privacy concerns, there are 2 solutions.

+- You can use Electron Vault to encrypt a key, which itself does not constitute a valuable secret.
+This key can then be used by your electron application to decrypt valuable secrets which are stored within your application.
+- You can purchase a Desktop CLI version of Electron Vault which will build the launcher application without transmitting your secrets externally.

 # License

-Electron Vault is provided with a modified MIT license (mMIT).
-It has all the freedoms that the standard MIT license has but with the additional constraint that the tool is not used intentionally for military purposes.
+Electron Vault is provided with a [modified MIT license](https://rocketlaunchr.cloud/license/mmit) (mMIT).
+It has all the freedoms of the standard MIT license, but with the additional constraint that the software not be knowingly used for military purposes.

 # Terms of Service